When you apply for PM&C's Graduate Programme, you're not just applying for a job, you're opening the door to an exciting career…

 What should you include in your one page pitch?

 Your one page pitch is a chance to tell us about yourself.
 We want to know why you are interested in a graduate role at PM&C, what you can offer us, what your career goals are and how your skills, knowledge, experience and qualifications makes you the right person for the job.
 In a nutshell – why should we hire you?

-Try not to duplicate information that can already be found in your resume, but do highlight any specific examples or achievements that will demonstrate your ability or potential.
+Try not to duplicate information that can be found in your resume, but we recommend you highlight any specific examples or achievements that will demonstrate your ability or potential.

 What happens after you submit your application?

-After you submit your application you will be contacted within a few weeks to advise if you have been successful in making it through to the next stage in the assessment process.
+After you submit your application you will be contacted within four weeks from the closing date to advise if you have been successful in making it through to the next stage in the assessment process.